AtlasRender/atlas-monitor/README.md

 </a>

 ### Monitoring and management unit
-Pathfinder Monitor is a part of Pathfinder Render Manager, which allow user:
+Atlas Monitor is a part of Atlas Render Manager, which allow user:
 * to control render jobs
 * to manipulate tasks
 * to set up users and organization